lablup/backend.ai-docs-webui/docs/model_serving/model_serving.rst

 Click on the wrench icon in the Control tab to open a modal where you can change the model service.
 The format is identical to the model service start modal, with previously entered fields already filled in.
 You can optionally modify only the fields you wish to change.
-After modifying the fields, click the confirm button.
+After modifying the fields, click the 'confirm' button.
 The changes will be adjusted accordingly.

 .. image:: edit-service-launcher.png